Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

 \section{Instruction Scheduling}

 Instruction scheduling maps program instructions to basic blocks and issue cycles within the blocks.
-A valid instruction schedule must satisfy the dependencies among instructions and cannot exceed the capacity of any processor resource such as data buses and functional units.
-Typically, instruction scheduling aims at minimizing the \emph{makespan} of the computed schedule -- the number of cycles it takes to execute the schedule.
-All models presented in this section, unless stated otherwise, have makespan minimization as their objective function.
+A valid instruction schedule must satisfy the dependencies among instructions and cannot exceed the capacity of processor resources such as data buses and functional units.
+Typically, instruction scheduling aims at minimizing the \emph{makespan} of the computed schedule -- the number of cycles it takes to execute all its instructions.
+All approaches presented in this section have makespan minimization as their objective function unless otherwise stated.

-\paragraph{Dependencies.}
+\paragraph{Dependencies}

-Flow of data and control cause dependencies among instructions.
-The dependencies in each basic block of a program form a \emph{dependency graph} (DG) where vertices represent instructions and an arc $\sequence{i,j}$ indicates that instruction $j$ depends on instruction $i$.
-Arcs in a DG are often labeled with the latency \ipvar{l}{i,j} between the corresponding instructions.
-The latency dictates the minimum amount of cycles that must elapse between the issue of the two instructions.
-For convenience, combinatorial instruction scheduling approaches usually add artificial \emph{entry} and \emph{exit} instructions to the DG that precede and succeed all other instructions.
+Data and control flow cause dependencies among instructions.
+The dependencies in a basic block form a \emph{dependency graph} (DG) where nodes represent instructions and an arc $\sequence{i,j}$ indicates that instruction $j$ depends on instruction $i$.
+Each arc $\sequence{i,j}$ in a DG is labeled with the latency \var{l}{i,j} between $i$ and $j$.
+The latency dictates the minimum amount of cycles that must elapse between the issue of the two instructions, and is usually (but not necessarily) positive.
+For modeling convenience, DGs often have an \emph{entry} (\emph{exit}) instruction which precedes (succeeds) all other instructions.

-\paragraph{Resources.}
+Figure~\ref{fig:dg} shows the DG of the basic block $\B{2}$ in the running example from Figure~\ref{fig:sum-example}, where $\InstrLoad{}$ is the entry instruction and $\InstrBlt{}$ is the exit instruction.
+Data dependencies are represented with solid arcs labeled with their latency (and corresponding temporary, for clarity).
+All instructions are assumed to have unit latency, except $\InstrLoad{}$ ($\loadInstruction{}$) which is assumed to have a latency of two cycles. $\sequence{\InstrLoad{},\InstrInc{}}$ is called an \emph{anti-dependency}: $\InstrLoad{}$ uses $\Temp{1}$ which is then redefined by $\InstrInc{}$.
+Due to the structure of instruction pipelines, instructions related by anti-dependencies can typically run simultaneously in multiple-issue processors (see the \emph{Instruction bundling} paragraph in this section).
+Hence, such dependencies are often labeled with a latency of zero cycles.
+Branch dependencies maintain the original control flow (for example forcing $\InstrAdd{}$ to be scheduled before $\InstrBlt{}$) and are represented with dashed arcs.
+Branch dependencies that are redundant from a latency perspective such as $\sequence{\InstrLoad{},\InstrBlt{}}$ are kept in the DG for uniformity.

+\paragraph{Resources}